 If you’re recording a tv show, you cut when the script calls for it, or again, when it feels right based on what the audience should see.
 You have the advantages of seeing every angle, so make it a point to choose the best one at the appropriate time.

 Well, there you go.
-You’ve completed your live shoot.
+You’ve completed your live shoot with your video switcher.
 With more practice and consistency, it gets easier and easier.
 One of the joys of going live is working together as a team.
 There’s a lot of bonding that goes on when working for a common goal and knowing you have to be focused because you are recording live.
 There’s no rush like shooting live, so above everything, remember to have fun.

 JR Strickland is an award-winning director, filmmaker and musician.
 He specializes in strong narrative storytelling.